 Let’s dive into the list of 6 Nations Winners from the tournament since 2000 and see if you can remember some of these famous tournament wins.

 England were champions of the 2000 6 Nations.
 This was the first time the tournament included Italy.
 Scotland denied England of the famous Grand Slam on the final day.
 Over 75 tries were scored in the tournament an average of 5 per match.

 2001 Winners – England

-England dominated again, the now had won the tournament back to back.
-Yet again, England were defeated on the last day by Ireland and denying them the illusive Grand Slam.
+England dominated again, they now had won the tournament back to back.
+Yet again, England was defeated on the last day by Ireland and denying them the elusive Grand Slam.

 2002 Winners – France

 France were the 2002 6 Nations winners and in doing so completed the Grand Slam.
 Gerald Merceron was their top point scorer with 80 points for all of the tournament.

 2003 Winners – England